MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-about.md

 * The add-in currently supports Power BI report pages and visuals only.
 Other types of items such as dashboards and paginated reports aren't supported.
 * [Business-to-business (B2B)](../enterprise/service-admin-azure-ad-b2b.md) scenarios aren't supported.
 * The [add-in side pane options](./service-power-bi-powerpoint-add-in-view-present.md#add-in-side-pane) **Delete**, **Reload**, and **Show as Saved Image** are available only in the PowerPoint desktop application.
 This is because PowerPoint for the web doesn't support the add-in side menu.
-* **In national clouds, the add-in is supported as an admin managed add-in only**, as the Office add-in store isn't accessible from national clouds.
+* **In national/regional clouds, the add-in is supported as an admin managed add-in only**, as the Office add-in store isn't accessible from national/regional clouds.
 Admins should see [Deploying the add-in in sovereign clouds](./service-power-bi-powerpoint-add-in-admin.md#deploying-the-add-in-in-national-clouds) for information about how to get and deploy the add-in.

 ## Next Steps